Let’s look past the buzzword and define the key elements of organizational culture.

 One level deeper are your espoused values and beliefs.
 These are the things you think you believe and say you believe.
 It’s the mission statement you wrote together as a company, the code of conduct that’s in your employee handbook, or the six core company values your CEO talks about during your all-staff meeting.

 Basic underlying assumptions

 This is the final, core layer of culture.
 Basic underlying assumptions are the things you actually believe.
-For example, at Know Your Company, we have a basic underlying assumption that we must be honest, regardless of the personal cost.
+For example, at Know Your Team, we have a basic underlying assumption that we must be honest, regardless of the personal cost.
 So when we made a big mistake a few years ago, we proactively shared it with our customers, even it meant risking losing them.
 Our basic underlying assumption steered our decision-making and how “we do things around here” — ultimately, driving our culture.